alekmatyka/Cpp_project_flooded_basment/README.md

 ## Turntable
 ![turntable](./example_images/turntable.png)

 The red 3x3 outline is the **turntable**.
 It can be moved using the WASD keys.
-Its purpose is tuning the labirynth around.
+Its purpose is turning the labirynth around.
 By using the Q and E keys, the turntable will flip all allowed tiles and entities inside the outline around by 90 degrees, respectively counterclockwise/clockwise.

 ### When game gets harder, the turntable will be on a cooldown!